ChristopherRC/www.ccadb.org/cas/incident-report.md

 Effective Root Cause Analysis (RCA) considers the following points:

 1. **Focus on the "why," not just the "what"**.
 RCA shouldn't just identify what went wrong but should delve deeper into why it happened.
-This often involves going beyond the immediate technical failure and considering contributing factors like human error, process deficiencies, or system design flaws.
+This often involves going beyond the immediate technical or policy failure and considering contributing factors like human error, process deficiencies, or system design flaws.

 2. **Use a systematic approach**.
 Employ structured methodologies like the following approaches to help ensure a thorough and organized investigation:
    - [Chesterton’s Fence](https://fs.blog/chestertons-fence/)